briandipalma/flux-for-components/README.md

 were appealing but the exact mechanics we wanted to tweak.

 The change we made to the pattern was to make the actors of the system class instances.
-In the example Flux applications the Stores, ActionCreators and Dispatchers are all singletons.
+In the example Flux applications the stores, action creators and dispatchers are all singletons.
 This is fine if you only have one instance of a component (let's say a shopping cart).
-With one component instance you don't need multiple instances of its ActionCreators or Stores.
+With one component instance you don't need multiple instances of its action creators or stores.

-Things become more complex if you have multiple instances of a component all sharing the same ActionCreators and Stores.
+Things become more complex if you have multiple instances of a component all sharing the same action creators and stores.

 #### Distinguishing data for component instances

 If you have multiple instances of a component you can distinguish data by a unique component ID.
-You need to add code in Stores, ActionCreators and Views to distinguish Actions by component ID.
+You need to add code in stores, action creators and views to distinguish actions by component ID.
 With singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data.
 You wouldn't want a chat message inputted in one chat window being added to every single chat thread.
 This results in some boilerplate code; code that passes around